JustAVibeCoder/2026-data-engineering-zoomcamp-homeworks/Module 1 - Homework/README.md

 ## 📋 Overview

-This project demonstrates enterprise-level containerized data engineering practices by building a complete ETL pipeline for NYC taxi data.
+This project demonstrates a containerized data engineering practices by building a complete ETL pipeline for NYC taxi data.
 It showcases:

 - **Docker & Docker Compose** for container orchestration
 - **PostgreSQL** for data warehousing